 2) Grammar, sentence structure, parts of speech etc. are so different in different languages that an attempt at direct translation will be too confusing to understand.

 3) The letters that make up the Bible were originally copied by hand by people specially trained to be precise, but no person is perfect.
 Occasionally an error can be made, then every copy made from that copy will have the error.
 If a corrupted version is carried to a new region, then all people learning from it will have a false idea of what the original version meant.
 For example, in Luke 2:14 there are references to “good will” and “men”.
-The oldest and most complete copies found so far use the Greek work “eudokias” for “good will”, but somewhere along the way a copy was made (that led to many other copies) that used “eudokia” instead.
+The oldest and most complete copies found so far use the Greek word “eudokias” for “good will”, but somewhere along the way a copy was made (that led to many other copies) that used “eudokia” instead.
 It still means “good will”, but in a different form that requires changing the sentence structure around to make sense.
-So in English, some versions use “good will to men” because they are based on the corrupted “eudokia” version, and others use “men of good will”, from the likely original and intended version “eudokias”.
+So in English, some versions use “good will to men” because they are based on the corrupted “eudokia” version, and others use “to men of good will”, from the likely original and intended version “eudokias”.
 The error changed the meaning of the verse significantly enough that more recent translations have replaced the phrase with something like “…on whom His favor rests” or “…with whom He is pleased”, to emphasize the original “eudokias” meaning.

 4) Some words in one language don’t have an equivalent word in another language.
 The word may describe an entire concept that was never identified as a cultural need to have in the translated language.
-The Hebrew word “avon” means the entire three part concept of iniquity (willful sin), leading to conviction from God who knows the intent of the heart so no debate to find the truth is needed (1 Sam.
+The Hebrew word “avon” refers to the entire three part concept of iniquity (willful sin), leading to conviction from God who knows the intent of the heart so no debate to find the truth is needed (1 Sam.
 16:7), which causes a required punishment.
 Once begun, there are no options to alter the outcome, it is automatic.
 This is part of what Jesus was referring to in Matthew 5:28 when He said that committing adultery in your heart is the same as physically doing it.
-He allows for a temptation that is quickly dismissed, but intentionally indulging in the lustful thought (the start of iniquity) confers the same guilt as physically doing it.
-People that live in free countries reject the idea of “avon” (so they don’t have a word for it) because they believe there is always the chance for deliberation to help avoid or reduce the charge, so guilt is never automatic and penalties can also be waived or reduced.
+He allows for a temptation that is quickly dismissed, but intentionally indulging in the lustful thought (the start of iniquity) confers the same guilt as physically doing it (James 1:15).
+People that live in countries with more “modern” beliefs reject the idea of “avon” (so they never developed a word for it) because they believe there is always the chance for deliberation to help avoid or reduce the charge, so guilt is never automatic and penalties can also be waived or reduced.
 The word “shama” can mean to just listen attentively (to “heed”) without any particular response, but usually means to hear AND then obey without considering options because the source has undeniable authority.
 For example if a police officer gives an order, the first meaning suggests the hearer has the freedom of choice to hear but not obey the command, but the second, proper, meaning understands the need to obey the command without thinking about choices.
 People in free countries think they always have choices, so they don’t want a single word that combines heed and obey.

-5) Different cultures have different values and understand ideas differently so a direct literal translation doesn’t make sense (manners and customs) or carry the complete meaning.
+5) Different cultures have different values and understand ideas differently so a direct literal translation doesn’t make sense (different manners and customs) or carry the complete meaning.
 The English word “peace” means absence of strife or anxiety, but the people God was writing about used “shalom”, which also includes a sense of wholeness a person can only feel when they have a relationship with God.

 6) Over time the popular meaning of words or phrases in the translated language can change or become less significant so someone reading can misinterpret the original intent of the translator (look for other letters in this collection or learn the formal and archaic definitions of words like faith, believe, integrity, hope, good, lord, pride, humility, desire, church etc.).